mdn/kuma/CONTRIBUTING.md

 ===============
 The MDN platform is a mature product, which means there aren't always bugs that are suitable for new contributors.
-We keep a list of starting mentored bugs on the [MDN "Getting Involved" page](get-involved).
+We keep a list of starting mentored bugs on the [MDN "Getting Involved" page][get-involved].
 There are interesting [MDN projects][mdn-projects] outside of writing Python for the platform, but they may be harder to find.
 If you have questions about what to work on, you can ask: